kavyamanohar/mlphon/README.md

 The malayalam script assumes every consonant if not followed by a virama, has the inherent vowel associated with it.
 But this FST **does not** associate the inherent vowel to every consonant.
 But presence of a virama is clearly indicated using a tag `<virama>` for further processing.
 Only atomic chillus are accepted by the system and `<chil>` tag added.

-`$schwa$`
+`$inherentvowel$`

 Inherent vowel has to be added to all consonants if it is at `<EoS>` or when it is followed by `<anuswara>` or `<visarga>`.

-This context is identified and schwa addition is done along with a `<schwa>` tag.
+This context is identified and inherentvowel addition is done along with a `<inherentvowel>` tag.

-_TODO: Presence of any special character including space, period, comma, exclamation mark etc to be identified and schwa addition to be done.
+_TODO: Presence of any special character including space, period, comma, exclamation mark etc to be identified and inherentvowel addition to be done.
 Inherent vowel takes a special for certain graphemes at the `<BoW>`.
 This has to be handled.Eg- രമ്യ - രെമ്യ , ഇല - എല_

 `$tta_nta$`